Tutorial: Encrypting an existing root partition in Ubuntu with dm-crypt and LUKS

 A technical tutorial brought to you by OpenCraft : )

-This post was written by team member Alan Evangelista.
+This article was written by team member Alan Evangelista.

 Your Linux user password prevents unauthorized logins to your Linux installation, but it does not prevent unauthorized access to your hard disk data.
 For instance, a thief that steals your computer could easily avoid the Linux user password entirely by using a Live CD or moving your hard disk to another computer.
 Encrypting a hard disk adds a security layer, making much less likely that an attacker that has physical access to your hard drive will be able to recover any data at all.
 For this reason, this is a requirement for all employees in some tech companies working with Linux such as Opencraft.
 The downsides are a small performance penalty when accessing the disk and having to remember and type an extra password on every boot.